ikmb/exome-seq/README.md

 # Please note

-This pipeline offers a end-to-end workflow for exome analysis.
-Currently, three independent tool chains can be used (mutually exclusive):
+This pipeline offers a end-to-end workflow for exome analysis using the GATK4 toolchain

-GATK3 - the tried and tested "old-school" GATK workflow.
-Note that no realignment step will be performed in this pipeline as the HaplotypeCaller performs local reassembly of active regions on the fly.
-This pipeline may *not* be used outside of academic projects as this would require a license by the BROAD.

-GATK4 - The new implementation of GATK.
-Most of the processing steps are similar to the GATK3 workflow.
-Again, no indel realignment will be performed.
-This pipeline does not require a license for non-academic use.

-Freebayes - An alterantive variant calling workflow using the open-source Freebayes software.
-No licencse is required for non-academic use.

-All of these three options use the same read processing workflow up to duplicate marking:

 - trimming with Trimmomatic
 - read alignment with BWA
-- Duplicate marking using Picard MarkDuplicates
+- duplicate marking using Picard MarkDuplicates

-Afterwards, the resulting VCF file will be left-normalized and annotated with both Annovar and VEP.
+- quality score recalibration
+- gvcf calling
+- joint variant calling
+- variant recalibration (SNPs and Indels) and filtering
+- effect prediction using VEP and Annovar (optional)

 ## Installing the pipeline